DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 - [Program.cs](./DevExpress.AI.Samples.Blazor/Program.cs)

-### Add an AI Assistant to Grid
+### Use an AI Assistant with the DevExpress Blazor Grid

-The following image displays a page with `DxGrid` and `DxAIChat` components implemented in this example:
+One page in this example displays `DxGrid` and `DxAIChat` components:

 ![Blazor Grid and Integrated AI Assistant](images/data-grid.png)

-For the `DxGrid` configuration (data binding and customizations), review the [Grid.razor](./DevExpress.AI.Samples.Blazor/Components/Pages/Grid.razor) file.
+For `DxGrid` configuration (data binding and customizations), review the following code file: [Grid.razor](./DevExpress.AI.Samples.Blazor/Components/Pages/Grid.razor).

 #### Add AI Chat to the Grid Page

-The following code snippet adds the [`DxAIChat`](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) to the page:
+The following code snippet adds the [`DxAIChat`](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component to the page:

 ```razor
 @using DevExpress.AIIntegration.Blazor.Chat